Herodot0s/Casino-Slot-Using-JAVA/README.md

 ## Added Updates
 - ✅ Improved UI using ASCII art for a retro and clean look.
+-  Use Shuffle function in java to make it optimized.
+-  Add UI Using java swing

 ## To-Do List
 - **UI for JavaFX**: Enhance the user interface with JavaFX for a modern and interactive experience.